Supreme Court Grants Emergency Motion on President’s Removal Power

 In dismissing these officials, the President did not assert that the statutory criteria for removal had been met.
-Instead, the Administration has largely taken the position that statutory for-cause restrictions that limit the President's authority to remove agency leaders are unconstitutional and therefore void.
-The result, the Administration argues, is that these officials may be removed by the President at will.
+Instead, the Administration has largely taken the position that statutory for-cause restrictions that limit the President's authority to remove agency leaders unconstitutionally infringe on the President's authority to remove executive officials.
+The Administration asserts, therefore, that the President may remove these officials at will.

 All of the affected officials from these four independent regulatory commissions have challenged their removal in court.
-Members of the NLRB, MSPB, and FLRA were initially able to obtain preliminary relief from federal district courts reinstating them to their respective agencies.
+Members of the NLRB, MSPB, and FLRA initially obtained preliminary relief from federal district courts reinstating them to their respective agencies.
 The federal government appealed the lower courts' decisions regarding the NLRB and MSPB.
 On March 28, 2025, a divided three-judge panel of the U.S. Court of Appeals for the D.C.
 Circuit (D.C.
 Circuit) granted the government's emergency motion to stay—or postpone—the reinstatement of members of the MSPB and NLRB pending resolution of the government's appeal.
 In doing so, two of the three judges expressed their view that the NLRB and MSPB removal protections were likely unconstitutional.
-Just over a week later, all 11 D.C.
+A little more than a week later, all eleven D.C.
 Circuit judges reconsidered the earlier stay pending appeal and, by a vote of seven to four, vacated the stay of the district court's order reinstating the members of the NLRB and MSPB.
 Shortly thereafter, upon request by the government, Chief Justice Roberts issued an administrative stay of the reinstatement orders to give the Supreme Court time to evaluate whether to issue a stay pending the resolution of the government's appeal.
-This case and other pending lawsuits involving the FLRA and FTC remain in early stages, but they present constitutional issues that could fundamentally alter Congress's long-standing authority to use its legislative powers to ensure that certain functions are carried out by officials with some independence or autonomy from presidential and partisan influences.

 This Sidebar describes the governing constitutional principles and summarizes the D.C.
 Circuit's decision in the NLRB and MSPB removal case.